 If you spend any time in Richmond, Virginia, you will see the sites and scars that still remain from the Civil War and Richmond’s time as the Capital of the Confederacy.
-With it being located only 100 miles from the US capital of Washington, DC, Richmond was a strategic and deliberate choice for the capital.
+Located only 100 miles from the US capital of Washington, DC, Richmond was a strategic and deliberate choice for the capital.
 Many of the battles from the Civil War were fought within 100 miles of its boundaries, many times close enough for the Confederate government officials and Richmond citizens to hear the booming of the cannons.

 One of the most important sites to see while visiting Richmond is the Richmond National Battlefield Park.
 This park is made up of several sites spread throughout the Richmond area – check out the map here to begin planning your visit.
 Also be sure to follow the “Richmond Battlefield Tour” signs if you are following the map provided by the park’s visitor centers.